23rd March 2020

 With the news surrounding coronavirus (Covid-19) changing by the hour, we’re taking proactive steps here at SDL Auctions to make sure that it’s business as usual during the coming weeks and months.

-Our number one priority is making sure that we protect our customers as well as our staff and their families, therefore following the Government’s latest advice, we have taken the decision to hold our March auctions via video only.
-This affects our Birmingham auction on Wednesday 25th March, our Derby auction on Thursday 26th March and our Leicester auction on Friday 27th March.
+Our number one priority is making sure that we protect our customers as well as our staff and their families, therefore following the Government’s latest advice, we have taken the decision to hold our March, April and May auctions via video only.

 The auctions will still go ahead as planned with all bidders able to carry out telephone, proxy or internet bids to secure their purchases, however they will be held behind closed doors with no bidders able to attend our auctions in person.

 We’ve put together some FAQs to help with any questions you may have about our forthcoming room auctions.

 How do I submit my telephone, proxy or internet bid?

 You can submit your telephone, proxy or internet bid request here.
 Once we receive your form, a member of our team will call you back to confirm your bidding requirements, method of deposit payment and to get copies of your ID.